Passengers are carried on Scottish Citylink services subject to the following terms and conditions.

 45. Alcoholic drinks.
 Passengers are not permitted by law to take alcoholic drinks onto coaches for the purpose of consuming them on board, nor to drink such drinks on the coach or to remain on the coach when in the opinion of the driver they are under the influence of alcoholic drink.

 46. No Smoking policy.
-Passengers are not permitted to smoke in any vehicle operated by the Company and designated no smoking areas in any coach station.
+Passengers are not permitted to smoke, this includes electronic cigarettes in any vehicle operated by the Company and designated no smoking areas in any coach station.
 The Company is entitled to require offending passengers to remove themselves from the coach or coach station if they do not comply with a request to desist from smoking.

 47. Drug and Solvent abuse.
 Passengers are not permitted to board or remain on board any of the Company’s services whilst under the influence of drugs and/or solvents.